List of tallest buildings in Camden: Proposed

 In September 2015, Liberty Property Trust unveiled a proposal to build two towers, one 590 ft tall and another 450 ft as part a master plan on the waterfront designed by Robert A. M. Stern.
 Called Camden Towers it all include an 18-story building the waterfront.
 Construction began in 2017.

+In 2024, Cooper University Hospital announced a $3 billion expansion which would include several mid-rise towers, construction of which begin in 2025.

+The Beacon Building is a proposed 25-story tower adjacent to the Walter Rand Transportation Center.